marcguyer/marcguyer.github.io/content/posts/recovery-procedure-for-mysql-backup-made-with-xtrabackup.md

 #### S3 Bucket Locations

-Login to the S3 Management Console to view full backups and incrementals located in the following directories
+In this particular instance, the complete snapshot backup files and the incremental backups are in S3.
+For example:

 * Full Compressed Snapshots
     * s3://my-db-backup/xtrabackups/